Metron-Project/esak/tests/README.md

 # Testing

-These tests use the marvelous requests caching for mocking tests, so tests will run quickly and not require an API key on travis, which may fail due to rate limiting.
+These tests use the esak requests caching for mocking tests, so tests will run quickly and not require an API key on travis, which may fail due to rate limiting.